ivailo1st/widgets/README.md

 Widgets is the way to extend Colibo with Visual or functional components.
 Widgets can have one of these types:
 - page-widgets (for a dashboard-style widget, etc.)
 - global widgets (singletons for tracking, global alert-bars, etc.)
+- sidebar widgets (shows up in the sidebar)
 - search-widgets (for searching external sources)
 - configuration-widgets (for configuring widget-instances)